rollandvass/rollandvass/README.md

 - 📌 Fun facts:
   - I like tinkering with Raspberry Pis and scripts. *No, I'm not hacking anyone or anything* (☉_☉)
   - I'm also a 'free-time' music producer — it's more of a hobby.
-  - I'm having fun exploring Cybersecurity/InfoSec along with Linux
+  - I'm having fun exploring Cybersecurity/InfoSec along with Linux.
   - I love IoT stuff.
   - No, I'm not wearing glasses anymore if you were wondering. 🧐